 Everyone is welcome to use library services and facilities.
 While everyone has an equal right to access library services and facilities, no person has the right to interfere with the ability of others to use and enjoy library resources, services, and facilities.

 Many people use the library to find a quiet place, while others use it to work collaboratively, to learn and play with children and to connect with others in the community.
-To respond to these needs, zones within the buildings are defined as quieter and louder spaces.
+To respond to these needs, zones within the buildings may be defined as quieter and louder spaces.
 Library staff may ask patrons to move in order to accommodate these different needs.

 Food and Drink